-Even though traffic and business have changed, the jury is still out as to whether it’s better or worse for the city.
-However, more events scheduled by the City Council create an opportunity for both tourists and locals to enjoy the lovely ambiance this city offers.
+Even though traffic and business has changed, the jury is still out as to whether it’s better or worse for the city.
+The City Council scheduled more special events starting in 2018.
+With 2020 changes, statistics are not solidified.

 Police Department in Boulder City

 The Boulder City Police Department is the City’s Hub, with its website being the town bulletin board.
 Due to this, the police department also assists with:

 - City Planning

 In 2018, a miraculous event occurred.
 Storybook Homes broke ground on the first new home subdivision in Boulder City for over 30 years.
 Offering 4 floorplans with variations, homes have sold quickly.